akash-network/docs/guides/matrix/README.md

-## Private Matrix Messaging Server
+# Private Matrix Messaging Server

-In the previous tutorial, we learned how to deploy a simple [Riot chat](../deploy/riot.md) client to access a hosted Matrix server on matrix.org
+In the previous tutorial, we learned how to deploy a simple [Riot chat](../deploy/riot.md) client to access a hosted Matrix server on matrix.org.
 In this tutorial, we'll deploying a private [Matrix](https://matrix.org) messaging server on Akash under your domain instead of using the hosted matrix.org server.

+This is an advanced tutorial as we'll learn how to securely share sensitive information using encrypted Git.
+For an introduction, please check out the previous guide.

+## About Matrix Messaging

 Matrix is an open network for secure, decentralized communication; an ambitious new ecosystem for open federated Instant Messaging and VoIP.